mrsonne/hubit/examples/wall/README.md

 {'heat_transfer_number': 0.8888377547279751}
 ```

-All the results that were used to process the query can be accessed using `hmodel.get_results()`
+All the results that were used to process the query can be accessed using `hmodel.results`

 ```python
 {'energy_class': 'C',